rehierl/node-tree-outliner/2-tree-of-nodes/2-0-0-tree-of-nodes.md

 put differently

-* the edges `e` of a rooted, ordered and directed tree can be thought of as being ordered into a sequence `s` such that ...
+* the edges `e` of a directed, rooted and ordered tree can be thought of as being elements of a sequence `s` such that ...
 * `(a,b) < (b,ci)` and `(b,ci) < (b,cj)` for `(i < j)`

 first/last child